kurniawaanr/HPA/README.md

 # HPA - Kubernetes on Minikube

 the ideas to create Horizontal Pod Autoscaling based on CPU utilization with prometheus and grafana to continously monitoring cluster.
+This project aims to fulfill final assignment, it might be a lot of misconception about everything and it might be not a best practice to do.

 used tools :